 Top 5 Companies for Environmental Engineers to Work For

 Environmental engineering is a broad topic.
-It covers a range of scientific and engineering areas that are dedicated to reducing waste and pollution, while improving environmental conditions for all of us.
-It deals with innovative new technologies to help positively impact the environment we live in, and can take many forms such as civil engineering, architecture, renewable energy sources, and more.
+It covers a range of scientific and engineering areas that are dedicated to reducing waste and pollution, while also improving environmental conditions for all of us.
+It deals with innovative new technologies to help positively impact the environment we live in, and can take many forms, including civil engineering, architecture, and renewable energy sources.

-The name AECOM is an acronym for Architecture, Engineering, Consulting, Operations, and Maintenance.
-So, it’s pretty clear what the company do.
-Respected trade and professional organisations regularly vote for AECOM as one of the best firms in the industry, time and again.
-It’s fair to say it has a fantastic reputation.
-Major environmental projects that the company undertake focus around water, energy and transportation.
-The company is global and their workplace practices are said to be among the best internationally, making them a great employer.
-Working with AECOM gives employees the opportunity to work alongside some of the best environmental engineers across the globe.
+The name AECOM is an acronym for Architecture, Engineering, Consulting, Operations, and Maintenance, making it pretty clear what the company does.
+Respected trade and professional organisations regularly vote for AECOM as one of the best firms in the industry, time and again, reinforcing its already fantastic reputation.
+Some of the major environmental projects that the company undertakes focus around water, energy, and transportation.
+One current project involves helping organisations around the world solve problems relating to PFASs, which doesn’t break down in the environment.

 3. HDR, Inc.

 Hopefully, this list has given you some food for thought.
-If you’re on the lookout for an employer who can help you grow in your profession, with opportunities to expand your knowledge and work with the best in the industry then these 5 companies can fit the bill.
+If you’re on the lookout for an employer who can help you grow, develop your potential in the environmental engineering industry, and provide opportunities to expand your knowledge and work with the best in the industry, then these five companies fit the bill.